torchmix/torchmix/examples/partial/README.md

 # Welcome to torchmix!

 `torchmix` is a library that provides a collection of PyTorch modules that aims to make your code more efficient and modular.
-In this example, we'll show you how to use `torchmix`'s partial method to create partially instantiated `MixModule` objects and how to use them as arguments for other `MixModule` objects.
+In this example, we'll show you how to use `torchmix`'s partial method to create partially instantiated `Component` objects and how to use them as arguments for other `Component` objects.

 ### Using the `partial` Method

-The `partial` method allows you to create a partially instantiated version of a `MixModule`.
+The `partial` method allows you to create a partially instantiated version of a `Component`.
 This means that some of its arguments have not yet been specified.
 For Examples:

 ```python
 from torchmix import nn